bat/bat/doc/manual/predefined-models.md

 In this case, the histograms are not the relative differences but the absolute values.
 The return value is an error code.

-### Running the fit
+@subsection sec-mtf-runfit Running the Fit

 The fit can be started using one of the standard `BCModel` fitting methods, e.g.

+    @code{.cpp}
     BCMTF::MarginalizeAll() ,
     BCMTF::FindMode() .
+    @endcode

-@section sec-mtf-mtfoutput  Output
+@subsection sec-mtf-mtfoutput  Output
 The MTF produces several outputs:

--   `PrintAllMarginalized(const char* name)` prints the marginalized distributions in 1D and 2D for all parameters, i.e., the processes and nuisance parameters into a PostScript file `name`.
+1. `PrintAllMarginalized(const char* name)` prints the marginalized distributions in 1D and 2D for all parameters, i.e., the processes and nuisance parameters into a PostScript file `name`.

--   `PrintResults(const char* name)` writes a summary of the fit into a text file `name`.
+2. `PrintResults(const char* name)` writes a summary of the fit into a text file `name`.

+3. To print a stacked histogram of the templates and the data histogram in the file `name` using a set of parameters `parameters`, do
+@code{.cpp}
--   PrintStack(int channelindex,
+PrintStack(int channelindex,
            const std::vector<double> & parameters,
            const char * filename = "stack.pdf",
            const char * options = "")
 PrintStack(const char * channelname,
            const std::vector<double> & parameters,
            const char * filename = "stack.pdf",
            const char * options = "")

-    prints a stacked histogram of the templates and the data histogram in the file `name` using a set of parameters `parameters`.
+@endcode

 For example, these could be the best fit results.
-Several options can be
+Several options can be specified:
-    specified:

 -   `logx`: uses a log-scale for the x-axis.

 -   `logy`: uses a log-scale for the y-axis.

 -   `logx`: plot the x-axis on a log scale

 -   `logy`: plot the y-axis on a log scale

 -   `bw`: plot in black and white

 -   `sum`: draw a line corresponding to the sum of all templates

 -   `stack`: draw the templates as a stack

 -   `e0`: do not draw error bars

 -   `e1`: draw error bars corresponding to sqrt(n)

 -   `b0`: draw an error band on the expectation corresponding to the central 68% probability

 -   `b1`: draw bands showing the probability to observe a certain number of events given the expectation.
 The green (yellow, red) bands correspond to the central 68% (95%, 99.8%) probability

-@section sec-mtf-mtfsettings  Settings
+@subsection sec-mtf-mtfsettings  Settings
 Several settings can be changed which impact the fit.

 -   `SetFlagEfficiencyConstraint` sets a flag if the overall efficiency